How to Dehydrate Rhubarb

 6. Store finished candied rhubarb in an airtight container like a Mason jar for up to 1 month.

 You now have a sweet-tart natural fruit candy full of flavor!
-Adjust ingredient amounts to taste preferences.
+Adjust ingredient amounts to suit your taste preferences.

 When is rhubarb ready to harvest?